TakumiJapan/HSE_Spark/README.md

 # Research Seminar Homework 2

-- Count the number of words in articles on Tokyo 2020 Olympics
+- Counting the number of words in articles on Tokyo 2020 Olympics
 - Visualizing the frequency of appearing words using Word Cloud

 - Data source